maariyadiminsky/pilot-buddy/README.md

   - User can use voice recognition feature to record their question and answer.
   - User can drag and drop their questions.
   - User can change the order, choose either current drag and drop sort or random.
-  - User can use voice synthesis but choosing a voice they would like to speak their question during the test, similar to how it will be in the check rides with an actual person.
+  - User can use voice synthesis by choosing a voice they would like to speak their question during the test, similar to how it will be in the pilot check rides with an actual person.
   - User can adjust the volume, pitch, and speed of the voice from three selections.
 - Quiz
   - User can start their session quiz if they have at least one question.
   - User can record their answer.
   - Timed answers will move on automatically or user can hit the next button.
   - Number of questions is displayed.
-  - Chosen voice via voice synthesis selection in the session's page will be displayed here.
+  - Chosen voice via voice synthesis selection in the session's page will be spoken here.
-  - Results page will show the question, answer created in the session and answer given in the quiz to compare.
+  - Results page will show the question, answer created in the session and answer given in the quiz for user to compare.
 - Other
   - View homepage with headline and preview of app.
   - All pages responsive, and accessible.
   - Designs are consistent so they flow together seamlessly.
   - Loader is added where data is loading.
-  - 404 page will be displayed if they go to a non existing page.
+  - 404 page will be displayed if user goes to a non existing page.
   - Breadcrumbs to show where user is currently in the app and how pages relate to each other.
   - Truncation of words on several parts of the app for better display.
   - Permission request modal opens if a user has never given microphone permission for this app(in my demo I have already given permission before).